 form: Contact NSIDC User Services

-Level-1A data are in HDF with the following contents:
+Level-1A data are in Hierarchical Data Format (HDF 4.2r1) with the following contents:

 The dimension of observation count data is 290 observations by approximately 2022 scans for all channels except 89.0 GHz.
 The dimension of 89.0 GHz data is 580 observations by approximately 2022 scans.
 The number of scans may fluctuate slightly.
 Missing data are indicated by a value of -9999.999.